rmnavr/wy/docs/02_Basic.md

   3                     |   3)
 ```

-Wy also has special policy about empty lines — **you can't have empty lines inside one expression**.
+Wy has special policy about empty lines — **you can't have empty lines inside one expression**.

 ```hy
 ; Code below will be seen as 3 distinct s-expressions: